revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 ---

-2.How will you get the keys and values of dictionary?
+2.How will you get the keys and values in dictionary?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)